 Existing contractual arrangements provide Charterers full discretion to determine the operating conditions under which a vessel is to perform a voyage; Charterers give orders which the vessel Owner is obliged to follow.
 The cases presented above demonstrate that the operational profiles dictated by the Charterer result in a residual carbon score, measured as a grade determined by a flawed CII equation, that remains with the vessel.
 The cases demonstrate how Charterer-determined vessel operations can overwhelm technical vessel attributes even for the most advanced energy efficient vessel.
+Furthermore, commercial models comprising of multiple vessels for cargo delivery, have proven efficient from a logistics perspective through the years while, indicating a much lower carbon intensity compared to a scenario where individual CII compliant vessels would service the same routes on their own.
 The ship Owner bears the consequences of decisions taken by the Charterer that are outside of his control or without reference to the technical capabilities of the vessel.